Stroke: Causes, Symptoms, 9 Best Treatments & more

 - problems in regulating their emotions

-The word FAST can be easy in remembering the symptoms of stroke and getting an immediate treatment for it.
+The word FAST can be easy in remembering the symptoms of stroke and getting immediate treatment for it and are the warning signs.
 Following describe the word FAST,

 - Face drooping.
 The face drops to one side upon smiling resulting in asymmetry in facial features.

 - Arm and leg weakness.
 The difficulty in raising or moving one or both arms and legs.
 Even if they are able to hold it up, it drifts downward immediately.

 - Speech problems.
 Difficulty in repeating the sentences or producing appropriate speech and the speech features getting affected which makes it difficult for others to understand.